Rev. Gregg Carlson

 Gregg has a passion for growing and starting local churches.
 He has been in ministry for over 30 years.
 In addition to solo pastoring two renewal congregations and planting a church, Gregg has served a denominational executive, executive director of a camping ministry and 10 years as an executive pastor in large church settings.
 He has been with Convergence since it began in 2009, and is the Director of Coaching & Contracted Services.
 His focus is working with denominational bodies, coordinating local church consulting and leading Convergence’s initiative in Staffing Consultation.

-John Burnham’s leadership coaching for ministers, executives, educators, and young professionals builds on the twin foundations of communications and leadership experience in both business and non-profit worlds.
+John Burnham, PCC, is an ICF-certified coach whose leadership coaching for ministers, executives, educators, and young professionals builds on the twin foundations of communications and leadership experience in both business and non-profit worlds.
 He has spent more than 30 years focused on strong communications as a print and online editor, content marketer and editorial director.
 John has also embraced a full range of lay leadership roles in his UU congregation on the worship team, as board president, and leader of strategic planning, annual fund drives, and a major capital campaign.
 In addition, John has also held half a dozen leadership and board positions with a range of national and regional non-profits.
 He has been a member of the CPR coaching staff since 2016.

 Annette Flynn, M.Div., M.S.O.D., ACC